romkey/circremote/FAQ.md

 circremote -t 0 /dev/ttyUSB0 BME280
 ```

-### How do I use double exit mode?
+### How do I use "double exit" mode?
-Some devices need an extra Ctrl+D to exit properly:
+Use "double exit mode" to send an extra ^D to the device in order to re-start the program in `code.py`:
 ```bash
 circremote -d /dev/ttyUSB0 BME280
 ```